12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Integrating simulations with the SOC.

-Cofense focuses on “conditioning” rather than just training.
-Their unique value proposition is the integration between simulation and the Security Operations Center (SOC).
-They view employees as human sensors who can report active threats.
+Cofense focuses on “conditioning,” not just training.
+Their differentiator is the integration between simulation and the Security Operations Center (SOC).
+Employees become human sensors who can report active threats.

 Why it works: